The Sword of Damocles Legend

 They say that the legend of the sword of Damocles contains some real characters.
 However, much of the story is imagined.
 Furthermore, it’s a moralistic tale.
 Cicero included it in his works Tusculan Disputations.
 From that time onwards, the story became popular in the West.

 Marcus Tullius Cicero was one of the great Roman philosophers and thinkers.
 In fact, he was a great defender of the Roman Republic.
-However, he had to live through the dictatorship of Dionysius I or Dionysus the Elder.
 He was known as “The tyrant of Syracuse”.
 The legend of the sword of Damocles is also an allusion to this dictator.

 “In the past, those who foolishly sought power by riding the back of the tiger ended up inside.”